wandyezj/node-standard/documentation/standard-node.directory.exists.md

 ## directory.exists() function

-does a file exist at the path? note: returns false if a directory exists at the path
+does a directory exist at the path? note: returns false if a directory exists at the path

 <b>Signature:</b>